dfuse-io/docs/content/guides/ethereum/getting-started/how-to-work-with-your-free-account.md

   - Mobile: You want to embed your API key in a mobile application deployed on an app store.
   - Server: You want to connect your server backend directly with our service.

-## Obtaining a Short-Lived JWT
+## 3. Obtaining a Short-Lived JWT

-Once you have this API key, call the [`https://auth.dfuse.io/v1/auth/issue` endpoint](#post-v1-auth-issue) to obtain a fresh Authentication Token using the following command. **Do not forget to replace the API key by your own!**
+Once you have this API key, call the [`https://auth.dfuse.io/v1/auth/issue` endpoint](#post-v1-auth-issue) to obtain a fresh authentication token using the following command. **Do not forget to replace the API key by your own!**

 {{< tabs "issuing-long-jwt">}}
 {{< tab title="Request" lang="shell" >}}